 What Is The One-Arm Kettlebell Clean?

 The one-arm kettlebell clean delivers many of the same benefits of the Olympic weightlifting clean, but is less technically demanding.
-It builds full-body explosiveness and power by training simultaneous extension of the hips and knees, which is a common movement required in every power sport.
-As a result, the one-arm kettlebell clean can enhance vertical jumping ability.
+It builds full-body explosiveness and power by training simultaneous extension of the hips and knees, which is a movement required in every power sport.
+As a result, the one-arm kettlebell clean can enhance vertical jumping ability and general speed.

 Because you work one side at a time, the one-arm kettlebell clean trains you to resist rotation at the torso, which makes it an excellent core strength exercise.
 As with all kettlebell movements, it will build grip strength as well.

-The one-arm clean can serve as a transition point after you’ve mastered a simpler move like the kettlebell swing and before you take on advanced lifts such as the kettlebell rotational clean and kettlebell rotational clean to bent press.
+The one-arm clean can serve as a transition point after you’ve mastered a simpler move like the kettlebell swing and deadlift and before you take on advanced lifts such as the kettlebell rotational clean and kettlebell rotational clean to bent press.
+The one-arm clean will teach you to take a kettlebell from the floor to the rack position (shoulder level) safely, setting you up for a variety of press, squat, and swing techniques.

 How To Do The One-Arm Kettlebell Clean

-Step 6: Reverse the motion by unraveling the kettlebell around the forearm, straightening your arm, and hiking the bell between your legs quickly to begin the next rep. Complete all your reps on one side and then repeat on the other.
+Step 4: Reverse the motion by unraveling the kettlebell around the forearm, lowering your elbow to straighten your arm, and hiking the bell between your legs quickly to begin the next rep. Complete all your reps on one side and then repeat on the other.

 Muscles Worked in the One-Arm Kettlebell Clean